March 29, 2019 - 7:15 pm - 9:15 pm

 Friday March 29 @ 6:00 — Welcome home a very special service with guests Rabbi Or and Feliza Zohar who the northern travelers will have met in Tzvat.
 This amazingly musical couple will lead the service and teach about Lecha Dodi at a talk after services.
 Dinner reservations ($20 per person) can by made by clicking here and reserving online or contacting Chris@cbibpt.org.

-And at Torah Study on Saturday morning: Jacob’s Ladders
+And at Torah Study at 9:30 on Saturday morning: Jacob’s Ladders

 The Zohar literature is a library of Jewish mystical traditions of the middle ages.
 Just as in the instances of the Talmud and Midrash literature, it often portrays numerous angels of interpretations regarding a single issue.
 We will demonstrate this phenomena by looking at some complimentary interpretations of Jacob’s ladder, all found in one page in the Zohar.
 We will see how different Kabbalists interpreted Jacob’s ladder differently, linking it to the practice of meditation, or to the ability to face one’s “inner demons”, or to existential questions about finding God’s presence in difficult times.

 4:00-5:00 p.m. – Shabbat Afternoon singalong with Rabbi Or and Feliza.
 Musicians bring your instruments (we’ll have music for you) and everyone bring your voices!Map Unavailable